fmobeireek/ESP8266-OTA-Template/README.md

 connect your esp8266 to upload template then go to tools > port the ESP should be visible with the projectName.

 ## TelnetStream Usage
-To connect to the telnet output use a telnet client such as [Putty](https://www.putty.org) with the ip or projectName.local.
+To connect to the telnet output use a telnet client such as [Putty](https://www.putty.org) with the ip:23 or projectName.local:23.